Sunday, August 18, 2024

 Greta Garbo in The Single Standard (1929, Marsh)

 John Bainbridge gives an account of Greta Garbo having returned from Sweden in which the studio and public had expected her to arrive in Los Angeles and her instead having gotten off the train early to rendezvois with John Gilbert.
 "He had thought that things would turn out as the do in the movies, with the screen's two great lovers united in holy matrimony...According to Gilbert, Garbo had told him, 'You are a very foolish boy, Yacky.
 You quarrel with me for nothing.
 I must do my way.
 But we need not part.'
-It was on location of the film The Single Standard that Greta Garbo had learned of the marriage of John Gilbert to Ina Claire, "an event that came as a considerable suprise to the entire movie colony" (Bainbridge).
+It was on location of the film The Single Standard (eight reels) that Greta Garbo had learned of the marriage of John Gilbert to Ina Claire, "an event that came as a considerable suprise to the entire movie colony" (Bainbridge).
 His account includes a reporter finding Garbo on the set between two scenes and his showing her the headline, "'Thank you', she said.
 The reporter began pressing her with questions about her reaction to the news.
 'I hope Mr. Gilbert will be very happy,' she said, and walked away."
 Picture Play magazine reviewed The Single Standard with, "One of the most brilliantly searching moments of acting ever seen in my fifteen years' of observation of the screen occurs in The Single Standard.
 It is furnished by Greta Garbo.
 She washes her hands, then washes her hair...Only she could make the story matter, or give it even ephemeral conviction."

 It seems apparent that M.G.M.
 Had avoided the publicity of full page magazine advertisements for the Greta Garbo film The Single Standard and preferred using full page advertisements advertisizing the studio and its vast array of stars, mostly in a more stars in the firmament fashion, one page in 1929 reading It's Just the Beginning of MGM's Deluge of Dialouge Delights and Metro Goldwyn Mayer Your Rock of Gilbralter.
 It was a full page age in which the photo caption beneath Greta Garboread,"Gorgeous Greta in The Kiss with Conrad Nagel, Greater by far than The Single Standard."
 This may have in fact been impelled by the quickly advancing coming of sound film, if at all by the fickle contacts of Garbo or Gilbert.
 During 1929, Exhibito's Herlad and Motion Pictur World listed The Single Standard in a paragraph of films designated as Synchronized Pictures with Sound Effects as differentiated with those listed as Pictures With Talking sequences or Entirely of Dialouge.
 An advertisement during 1929 in Exhibitor's Herald merely read M.G.M The Important Company while listing the actors and actresses only by name with the working title of their current production, their frequently being instances that the titles would be changed later.
 With the name of the company was merely the acknowledgement of Lon Chaney in While the City Sleeps, John Gilbert in The Devil's Mask, and Greta Garbo in The Single Standard.
 Fim Daily of 1929 appealed to exhibitors and its moviegoing readers before providing a synopsis of the film.
 "Garbo splendid and spends this in for big dough.
 Story trite and trashy.
 Greta deserves better." it concluded, "It sounds like a lot of blah in print.
 That's exactly what it is.
 Garbo is too fine to waste on such stuff."